buttonsrtoys/mvvm_plus/README.md

 ![mvvm plus logo](https://github.com/buttonsrtoys/mvvm_plus/blob/main/assets/MvvmPlusLogo.png)

-MVVM+ is a Flutter implementation of MVVM, plus support for sharing models via a global registry (like GetIt) or as inherited widgets (like Provider).
-Whichever your use case requires.
+MVVM+ is a Flutter implementation of MVVM, plus support for sharing models via a global registry (like GetIt) or as inherited widgets (like Provider, InheritedWidget), whichever you prefer.

 ## Tiny API